GDPR & Data Processing

 - it shall provide reasonable assistance to controller/business with any data protection impact assessments or prior consultations with supervising authorities in relation to processing of User Data by the processor/service provider, as required under any Applicable Data Protection Laws, at the written request of the controller/business, and at controller’s/business’ sole expense.

-- Pursuant to the CCPA, GNS agrees that:
+- Pursuant to the CCPA, GNS represents and warrants that:

 - GNS is acting solely as a service provider with respect to User Data for the purposes of the Contracted Business Purpose;

 - GNS shall not retain, use or disclose User Data for any purpose other than for the specific purpose of performing the services specified in the Terms and if a law requires GNS to disclose personal information for a purpose unrelated to the Contracted Business Purpose, GNS must first inform the User of the legal requirement and give the User an opportunity to object or challenge the requirement, unless the law prohibits such notice;

 - If and to the extent that the CCPA permits, GNS may de-identify or aggregate User Data as part of performing the services specified in the Terms.
 GNS will not attempt to or actually re-identify any previously aggregated, de-identified, or anonymized data;

 - Processor/service provider may continue to use those sub-processors already engaged by processor/service provider as of the date of this DPA.
 Controller/business acknowledges and agrees that as of the date of this DPA processor/service provider uses certain sub-processors; a list of such sub-processors will be provided upon request.